SNES Super Nintendo emulator for Windows 10, Windows 8 and Windows 7

 - Create a folder for your SNES games in the SNES9x folder

 - Search for a SNES game file and copy it to the game folder you've created (SNES9x supports zip files, as long as there's only 1 file in the zip archive)

 - Choose Input - Input configuration to check the controller settings

 - Choose File - Load game... to start your game of choice!

 SNES9x needs DirectX 9.0c to run, otherwise you get an error message like "d3dx9_38.dll missing".
-As Windows 7 and 8 come with DirectX 11 by default (which does not include DirectX 9.0c and previous versions), you might need to install DirectX 9.0c manually.
-You can download the DirectX 9.0c installer here.
+As Windows 8 and 10 come with DirectX 11 and 12 by default (which does not include DirectX 9.0c and previous versions), you might need to install DirectX 9.0c manually.
+Download and installation instructions are here.